 The Technology Recharge Fee (TRF) was established in 2010 to provide a sustainable long-term funding model for critical information technology services at the UW.
 The fee is a per capita rate paid by all UW academic and administrative units to supplement existing central funds, which pay for the basic services.
 Please, see TRF Overview for more details.

-Basic services covered by the TRF: FY 2023 – Basic Services
+Basic services covered by the TRF: Basic Services

 Technology Fee Review and Rate Setting Process

 The IT Service Investment Board is charged by the Provost with conducting an annual review of the TRF level and methodology.
-The Provost approved the Board’s recommendation to implement the new rates to help address the escalating costs for enterprise software licensing, including Microsoft Campus License, Proofpoint (anti-spam software), Canvas, and Zoom.
-The investments in these applications are also critical to the University’s cybersecurity program, providing enhanced email security and monitors for compromised activity.
+The Provost approved the Board’s recommendation to implement the new rates to help address the escalating costs for technology equipment and enterprise software licensing, including Microsoft Campus License, Proofpoint (anti-spam software), Canvas and Zoom.
+The new rates also address higher than typical personnel costs for merit and benefits, which need to be included in the UW-IT cost recovery model.

 In accordance with the IT Service Investment Board recommendation, the existing cost allocation methodology for the TRF will remain the same and will be reassessed after the implementation of UW Finance Transformation.
 At that time, the methodology will undergo a full review and recalibration.